 A clinical research coordinator (CRC) supports, facilitates and organizes the daily activities of a clinical study.
 A CRC is part of a team conducting research involving human volunteers (study participants) to identify new evidence/facts towards a theory or topic in a specific field in science/health care by gathering data in a systematic approach, also known as a clinical study.

 Two-week training with didactic and practical modules based on the Core Competency Framework for clinical research coordinators (CRC) such as: scientific concepts and research design; ethical and participant safety considerations; investigational products development and regulations; clinical trial operations; study and site management; data management and informatics; leadership and professionalism; communication and teamwork.
 These competencies are put into practice as scholars work on mock research projects in a collaborative and affirming setting.
-Additionally, career training is provided, including mentorship, resume-building, mock interviewing, networking, collaboration and presentation skills.
+Additionally, career training is provided, including mentorship, resume-building, mock interviewing, networking, collaboration, and presentation skills.

 20-hour shadowing experience over three months with a clinical research coordinator (CRC) mentor from UCSF.
 Potential mentors complete a survey, and responses are provided to scholars who identify 2-3 individuals they would like to meet.
 Scholars meet with potential mentors and choose the person they would like to shadow.
 During the shadowing experience, CIRCLE participants gain first-hand knowledge about being a CRC at UCSF and expand their professional network.

-- Participate in theoretical and practical modules from 7/31-8/11.
+- Participate in theoretical and practical modules via Zoom from 7/29-8/09.

-- Complete the shadowing experience (20 hours) by December 2023.
+- Complete the shadowing experience (20 hours) by December 2024.

 - Interest in research to address and eliminate health disparities.

-The program is free, and scholars receive a $1,500 stipend.
+The program is free, and scholars receive a $2,500 stipend.

 Questions?